laplcebeltrami/SurfStat/README.md

 The webpage (manual) for SurfStat can be acceed from https://laplcebeltrami.github.io/SurfStat/

 surfstat.zip contains the original SurfStat package written by Keith Worsly.
-The folder Surfstat-Extended include the extended functions.
+The folder surfstat-extended include the extended functions.

 (C) 2022 Keith J. Worlsy, Moo K. Chung
 University of Wisconsin-Madison